Building the content layer of a design system

 I didn't just flag component issues, I designed the fixes.
 Working with our engineering lead, I prioritized which changes had the highest consistency impact and sequenced them into sprints alongside feature work.
 I specced min/max widths, design tokens, states, and breakpoints, and designed net-new components including the Canvas Control, Inline Message, and Context Footer from the ground up.

-To make the frameworks stick, I built governance infrastructure: a content review process embedded in design reviews, a shared word list with a defined approval process, component-level content guidelines with clear ownership, and regular syncs with product teams to catch decisions before they became inconsistencies.
+To make the frameworks stick, I built governance processes like a content review process embedded in design reviews, a shared word list with a defined approval process, and regular syncs with product teams to catch decisions before they became inconsistencies.
 Without the governance, the frameworks would have stayed documents nobody used.

 • ~$712k estimated annual savings in designer time based on survey data across 19 designers at $75k average Portugal salary.
 Approaches $1M at $100k average salary.